YiZhao999/power_pulse/README.md

 - **Files with `0814`**
   - Construct the **final dataset** for analysis by combining:
     - Public opinion data
     - Foreign aid allocations to each region

+- **Files with `1030`**
+  - Identify causal relations under multilevel model:
+    - Staggered DID
+    - Continuous DID